ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-ietf-cose-tsa-tst-header-parameter.md

 {::include-fold example/ctt/in.diag}
 ~~~

-The signature field is hashed using SHA-256 to create the following `TimeStampReq` object
+The CBOR-encoded signature field is hashed using SHA-256 to create the following `TimeStampReq` object

 ~~~ asn1
 {::include-fold example/ctt/ctt-req.asn1}